siddharthparmar-dev/JavaScript/Readme.md

 ┗ 📁 PROJECT/NOTENEST

-Each folder includes code samples, exercises, or projects related to its topic.
+Each folder includes code samples, exercises related to its topic.

 ---